 Double-pointed knitting isn’t my favorite, and I think a lot of knitters would admit that.
 The first time I ever saw double-pointed knitting in action was an in-progress glove that a friend of mine was working on.
-She had reached the part of the pattern when you knit the fingers in the round with double-pointed needles (sometimes abbreviated DPNs), and wow, did it look crazy!
+She had reached the part of the pattern when you create the fingers by knitting in the round with double-pointed needles (sometimes abbreviated DPNs), and wow, did it look crazy!
 Looking at all those double-pointed needles made me dizzy.
-But like any other knitting project, the hardest part is just getting started.
+But like any other knitting project, the hardest part of learning how to knit with double-pointed needles is just getting started.

 Photo via MomAdvice

 How many needles should I use?

 Most double-pointed needles come in a set of five.
 You don’t have to use all five, though.
 If you’re casting on a small amount of stitches for your project, you’ll probably only need to use four of them.
 Three of those needles will hold the stitches, while the fourth needle will be used to knit around the circle.
 If you’re casting on a larger number of stitches that won’t fit on just three needles, then you can bring that fourth needle in to hold stitches and use the fifth needle to knit.

 What kind of needles should I use?

 When it comes to the types of knitting needles that are good for DPN, a lot of knitters prefer to use bamboo double-pointed needles because the yarn grips them a little better than it would aluminum needles.
 When you’re knitting in the round with double-pointed needles, the needles can rotate, especially in the first few rows.
 Bamboo needles can help keep the stitches on the needles where they belong.
 Of course, like anything else, this depends on the knitter’s preference.
 Test different kinds of needles and find out what works for you.